Sugary Drinks and Tooth Decay: How They Damage Your Teeth

 Mike’s Hard Lemonade (330 ml bottle) – 30 grams

 - Use a fluoride-containing toothpaste to protect your teeth.
-After drinking sugary and/or acidic beverages, don’t brush your teeth immediately.
-Wait at least one hour for your teeth to recover, and your enamel to reharden before brushing them.
+After drinking drinks with sugar and acid, wait a little while before you brush.
+Wait at least one hour for your teeth to recover and your enamel to reharden before brushing them.

 - Do not sip a sugary and/or acidic drink slowly or over a long duration.
 Doing so exposes your teeth to harmful sugars and acids for longer.

-- Never drink sugary and/or acidic drinks before sleeping at night – the liquid will settle in your mouth, coating your teeth with sugar and/or acid and causing a more significant damage.
+- Never drink sugary and/or acidic drinks before sleeping at night—the liquid will settle in your mouth, coating your teeth with sugar and/or acid and causing more damage.

 - Drink lots of water!
 It has no acid, no sugar – and no kilojoules!